 Adapting the curriculum - in some cases pupils will not be able to cope all day with the set curriculum.
-It may be that throughout the day, or in the afternoon alternative arrangements are made and more practical activities or outdoor breaks are arranged to keep them on track.
+It may be that throughout the day, or in the afternoon alternative arrangements are made and more sensory breaks or personalised provision will be arranged to keep them on track.